FAQ

 Climate change

-The global climate has always shown fluctuations.
-Since the beginning of industrialisation, however, the composition of the atmosphere has changed due to the increased emission of greenhouse gases by humans.
-This increases the natural greenhouse effect and leads to global warming.
-This noticeable change in the climate has a significant impact on humans and nature.
+Over the course of millions of years, the global climate has experienced fluctuations.
+Since the beginning of industrialisation, however, the composition of the atmosphere has changed as a result of greenhouse gas emissions.
+This global warming caused by human beings intensifies the natural greenhouse effect and is leading to detectable changes to the climate.
+This global warming also has a significant effect on people and nature.

 More about